open-telemetry/oteps/text/entities/0256-entities-data-model.md

 Entity signal allows recording the state of the entities.
 As the entity's state changes events are emitted that describe the new state.
-In this proposal the entity's state is (type,id,attributes) tuple, but we envision that in the future we may also want to add more information to the Entity signal, particularly to record the relationships between entities (i.e the fact that a Process runs on a Host).
+In this proposal the entity's state is (type,id,attributes) tuple, but we envision that in the future we may also want to add more information to the entity signal, particularly to record the relationships between entities (i.e the fact that a Process runs on a Host).

 ### Merge Entity Events data into Resource

-If we eliminate the Entity signal as a concept and put the entire entity's state into the Resource then every time the entity's state changes we must emit one of ResourceLogs/ResourceSpans/ResourceMetrics messages that includes the Resource that represents the entity's state.
+If we eliminate the entity signal as a concept and put the entire entity's state into the Resource then every time the entity's state changes we must emit one of ResourceLogs/ResourceSpans/ResourceMetrics messages that includes the Resource that represents the entity's state.